-- 4.11.d.
-Direct supervision of procedures performed by each fellow must occur until proficiency has been acquired and documented by the program director.
-(Core) - 4.11.e.
-Faculty members must teach and supervise the fellows in the performance and interpretation of procedures, which must be documented in each fellow's record, including indications, outcomes, diagnoses, and supervisor(s).
-(Core) - 4.11.f.
-Fellows must have experience in the role of an endocrinology consultant in both the inpatient and outpatient settings.
-(Core) - 4.11.g.
-Required Didactic Experience

-The educational program must include didactic instruction based upon the core knowledge content in the subspecialty area.
-(Core) - 4.11.g.1.
-The program must ensure that fellows have an opportunity to review all knowledge content from conferences that they could not attend.
-(Core)
+- 4.11.i.
+Direct supervision of procedures performed by each fellow must occur until proficiency has been acquired and documented by the program director. ^(Core) - 4.11.j.
+Faculty members must teach and supervise the fellows in the performance and interpretation of procedures, which must be documented in each fellow's record, including indications, outcomes, diagnoses, and supervisor(s). ^(Core) - 4.11.k.
+Required Didactic Experience The educational program must include didactic instruction based on the core knowledge content in the subspecialty area. ^(Core) - 4.11.k.1.
+The program must ensure that fellows have an opportunity to review all content from conferences that they could not attend. ^(Core)